-With the end of Vuelta a España 2016, Lotto–Soudal’s Australian rider Adam Hansen has extended the record of completing most number of consecutive grand tours which already belongs to him.
+With the conclusion of Vuelta a España 2016, Lotto-Soudal’s Australian rider Adam Hansen has extended the record of completing the most number of consecutive grand tours which already belong to him.

-Hansen’s long run started with the 2011 Vuelta a España, which he finished 129th.
-After completing the 2015 Vuelta a España, his 13th grand tour in a row, he broke the Spanish cyclist Bernardo Ruiz’s (born January 8, 1925 in Orihuela) 57-year-old record for consecutive grand tours completed.
-Ruiz is also winner of the 1948 Vuelta.
+Hansen’s long run started with 2011 Vuelta a España, which he finished 129th.
+After completing 2015 Vuelta a España, his 13th grand tour in a row, he broke the Spanish cyclist Bernardo Ruiz’s (born January 8, 1925, in Orihuela) 57-year-old record for consecutive grand tours completed.
+Ruiz is also the winner of the 1948 Vuelta.

 - 2011 Vuelta a España: 129th